 The Project Site and its surrounding area is located in the fringe of Meghnaghat Industrial Cluster which was mainly developed on a riverine island in Meghna River.
 Meghnaghat Industrial Area is divided in two parts e.g. Meghnaghat North Industrial Cluster and Meghnaghat South Industrial Cluster.
-The other existing industries comprising power plant, paper mill, shipyard, cement plant, steel mill, food processing units, chemical industry and textile/RMG unit have cumulative effects on the baseline environmental setting of the area.
+Industries within the AOI include power plant, paper mill, shipyard, cement plant, steel mill, food processing units, chemical industry and textile/RMG unit.